MMC-K/Empathetic-Dialog-verbal-nonverbal/README.md

-## Empathetic Dialogue Model - verbal
+## Empathetic Dialogue Model - verbal & non-verbal
-#### - To generate an AI agent response based on verbal information in the conversation
+#### - To generate an AI agent non-verbal response based on verbal response in the conversation

 ----------------------------------

 ## Empathetic Response Generation

-The model is built on KE-T5, a pre-trained language model, and fine-tuned using AI-HUB's empathy conversation dataset, KETI conversation dataset, and more.
+The model is built on long-KE-T5, a pre-trained language model, and fine-tuned using KETI conversation dataset.

+The model will be updated occasionally.

 The model and usage information is as follows.